Free books to read online

 "Well, you see," was the answer, "these Mosquitoes have had their fill; if you drive these away, others will come with fresh appetite and bleed me to death."

-Chat about books or turn to the next chapter: THE FOX WITHOUT A TAIL
+Turn to the next chapter: THE FOX WITHOUT A TAIL